Torunahmuk Border Collies (ANKC Reg)

 Trapped Neutrophil Syndrome (TNS) is a genetic disease affecting Border Collies.
 It results in the dog’s white blood cells not being released from the bone marrow properly, meaning they cannot fight off infections.
 There is a DNA test available to identify whether a breeding dog is carrying this condition.

 Von Willebrand’s Disease (VWD/vWD) is a genetic bleeding disorder caused by a lack of a specific clotting factor.
-There are three forms of the disease, type 1, 2 & 3.
-Different breeds will be affected by different types of VWD.
+There are three forms of the disease, types 1, 2 & 3.
 A DNA test is available for each type of VWD to identify whether a breeding dog is a carrier or might be affected.
 The severity of VWD varies widely between breeds and individuals, ranging from life threatening, through to having no impact on clotting ability.

 About the Breeder